rchen95/AngularJS/README.md

 This is a project to support AngularJS + RequireJS + Karma + Protractor + Express + MoogoDB.

 Steps to create:

-1.
-Created the prototype project by Angular-fullstack generator:
+Created the prototype project by Angular-fullstack generator, and  added requireJS support and protractor support to it

 $ yo